- About Us

 If you’re looking for a way to entertain the kids at night, you might consider a movie in the park.
 Philly loves to share free movies with residents and visitors during the summer.
 All throughout the season, you’ll find opportunities to watch movies in parks across the city.
 For example, over a dozen of the city’s parks will feature free summer movie nights and show kid-friendly films and blockbuster hits.
 You can also watch classic films like “Jaws” and “Dirty Dancing” at Cira Green – Philly’s “park in the sky.”

-Although Longwood Gardens is renowned for its gorgeous horticultural displays, you can also visit the gardens to attend special events and performances, such as a fireworks and fountains show.
-At Longwood Gardens, summertime is the season to watch colorful fireworks explode across the sky as fountains dance to popular songs.
-If you want to experience this unforgettable water-and-light performance, buy your tickets, bring your most comfortable lawn chair and get ready for an illuminating evening.
+Although Longwood Gardens is renowned for its gorgeous horticultural displays, you can also visit the gardens to attend special events and performances, such as a fountains show.
+At Longwood Gardens, summertime is the season to watch colorful fountains dance to popular songs.
+If you want to experience this unforgettable water performance, buy your tickets, bring your most comfortable lawn chair and get ready for a dazzling evening.

 It seems impossible to ever get bored in Philadelphia during the summer, or any season for that matter.
 The city is bursting with things to do and explore any time of the year, from museums to historical landmarks, entertainment venues to expansive green spaces and more.
 If you come to Philly, you’ll also find an abundance of outstanding eateries, from family-owned staples to elegant fine-dining establishments.
 There’s truly something for everyone in one of America’s oldest cities.